labs13-how-to/backend/README.md

 - GOOGLE_CLIENT_ID - The client ID provided by google after successfully registering the project on the google API console
 - GOOGLE_CLIENT_SECRET - The client secret provided by google after successfully registering the project on the google API console
 - BE_URL - The localhost url or the deployed application url: http://localhost:5000 or https://lambda-how-to.herokuapp.com
+- FE_URL - The localhost url or the deployed application url: http://localhost:3000 or https://how-tutor.netlify.com

 ## Contributing